dbosak01/sassy/README.md

 * Write a report in a few lines of code
 * And more!

-And all of the above activity can be recorded in a traceable log!
+And all of the above activities can be recorded in a traceable log!

 The **sassy** system totally changes the flow of the typical R script.
-It greatly simplifies the script, significantly reduces the number of lines of code, and generally makes the flow much more similar to a SAS® program.
+It greatly simplifies the script, significantly reduces the number of lines of code, and generally makes the flow more similar to a SAS® program.

 ### Installation